Programmable Media

 To manage your account settings, including 2FA and SAML/SSO login, visit the Account Security page in the Console Settings.

-Keep in mind that users registered via third-party logins like GitHub or Google can only set up two-factor authentication (2FA) if they first establish direct access to Cloudinary via the My Profile page of the Console Settings.
-This process involves setting up Cloudinary credentials.
-For these users, 2FA won't be prompted or enforced, even if it's required on the account level, as 2FA is enforced only during login with a username and password.
+Users registered through third-party logins like GitHub or Google must first create a Cloudinary username and password via the My Profile page in Console Settings to set up two-factor authentication (2FA).
+Without this step, 2FA will not be prompted or enforced, even if required at the account level, as 2FA is only applicable when logging in with a username and password.

 For enterprise accounts, SSO is available and recommended, especially if you have more than 100 users or as per your organization's security policy.